openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 3. <a href="#download-media">Download media files to run inference.</a>
 4. <a href="#run-image-classification">Run inference with the Image Classification sample application and see the results.</a>

-### <a name="prerequisites"></a>Prerequisites
+## <a name="prerequisites"></a>Prerequisites

-#### Install OpenVINO Runtime
+### Install OpenVINO Runtime

-To use sample applications, Install OpenVINO Runtime via one of the following distribution channels (other distributions do not include sample files):
+To use sample applications, install OpenVINO Runtime via one of the following distribution channels (other distributions do not include sample files):

 * Archive files (recommended) - [Linux](@ref openvino_docs_install_guides_installing_openvino_from_archive_linux) | [Windows](@ref openvino_docs_install_guides_installing_openvino_from_archive_windows) | [macOS](@ref openvino_docs_install_guides_installing_openvino_from_archive_macos)
 * Docker image - [Linux](@ref openvino_docs_install_guides_installing_openvino_docker_linux) | [Windows](@ref openvino_docs_install_guides_installing_openvino_docker_windows)
 * [Build from source](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode)

-Make sure to [install OpenCV](https://github.com/opencv/opencv/wiki/BuildOpenCV4OpenVINO).
-It is required for running sample applications.
+Make sure that you also [install OpenCV](https://github.com/opencv/opencv/wiki/BuildOpenCV4OpenVINO), as it's required for running sample applications.

-#### Install OpenVINO Development Tools
+### Install OpenVINO Development Tools

 To install OpenVINO Development Tools, follow the [instructions for C++ developers on the Install OpenVINO Development Tools page](../install_guides/installing-model-dev-tools.md#cpp-developers).
 This guide uses the `googlenet-v1` model from the Caffe framework, therefore, when you get to Step 4 of the installation, run the following command to install OpenVINO with the Caffe requirements: